dpwinter/qsample/README.md

 errors are measured infrequently.
-In this regime it is much more efficient to use an importance sampling strategy to avoid fault-free protocol execution and instead put more emphasis on execution with at least one fault happening.
+In this regime it is much more efficient to use an importance sampling strategy to avoid fault-free protocol execution and instead put more emphasis on execution with at least one physical error, i.e. *fault*, happening.
 This approach is implemented in the [`SubsetSampler`](https://dpwinter.github.io/qsample/sampler.subset.html#subsetsampler) class.
-We only need to specify **two additional parameter** `p_max` which specifies the $p_{phy}$ at which sampling takes place, and `L`, the length of the longest possible fault-free path.
-The parameter `p_max` must be chosen experimentally by repeated sampling and observing which subsets have the largest impact on the failure rate.
-We must always choose a value such that the subset occurence probability has an exponentially falling shape.
-Only in this case are the scaling of the sampler results valid.
-Below we see that for the teleportation circuit `p_max`-values of 0.01 and 0.1 are still okay, while 0.3 would be problematic.
+We only need to specify **two additional parameters**: `p_max` which specifies the $p_{phy}$ at which sampling takes place, and `L`, the length of the longest possible fault-free path.
+We choose the parameter `p_max` experimentally by repeated sampling and observing which subsets have the largest impact on the failure rate.
+We always choose a value such that the subset occurence probability has an exponentially falling shape.
+Below we see that for the teleportation circuit `p_max`-values of 0.01 and 0.1 are still okay, while 0.3 could be problematic.
 For more information refer to the linked publication.

 ``` python
 for p_phy in [0.01, 0.1, 0.3]: